Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Conclusion

 Although knowing the `truth' regarding the filament underlying a given particle data set is important, it is equally important to identify robust statistics that maximise the information retained after applying a filament finder.
 E.g., it is unlikely that the `true' radial or longitudinal density and velocity profiles of a filament would be accurately recovered if the spine identified by the filament finder is very noisy.
 This issue is addressed by our second tool -- the {\bf Fil}ament {\bf A}nalysis and {\bf P}rocessing {\bf T}ool, or \filapt\ -- which provides three main post-processing modules for use on the data obtained from a filament finder (see section~\ref{sec:filapt}): \begin{itemize} \item \filapt\texttt{.ExtractProfiles} extracts the profiles of density along with mean and dispersion statistics for different velocity components, as a function of perpendicular distance from the spine or length along the spine.
 This module inherently assumes that the spine being used is `perfect', thus allowing its output to be used in various quality tests in combination with \filgen. \item \filapt\texttt{.SmoothSpine} \emph{optimally} smooths each filament spine identified by the filament finder.
 The optimization uses a novel method which minimizes the estimated filament radius, for reasons discussed in section~\ref{sec:spine processor}.
 Not all filaments in the cosmic web are the same, leading to different error properties on the individual inferred spines, and we have demonstrated that optimization is therefore essential.
-E.g., filament lengths can be substanially overestimated in the absence of optimization (Figure~\ref{fig:optimization_pdf}).
+E.g., filament lengths can be substantially overestimated in the absence of optimization (Figure~\ref{fig:optimization_pdf}).
 Based on the results of tests in section~\ref{sec:optimized_smoothing}, we also recommend smoothing in Fourier space, rather than the commonly used neighbour smoothing. \item \filapt\texttt{.ComputeCurvature} estimates the local curvature $\kappa$ along the spine (see Appendix~\ref{app:curvature}). \filapt\ further provides for each filament to be split by $\kappa$, thus revealing the curvature dependence of the extracted profiles.
 We have shown in section~\ref{sec:spine_sampling} that regions with the highest $\kappa$ along any filament are the major contributors of biases in the extracted radial profiles, and discarding these can substantially clean the profiles.
+The definition of ``high $\kappa$'' is not completely unambiguous, and the value has to be decided taking into consideration the radius of the filament as well as the mean length of the segments of the filament spine.
+In general, rather than discarding the high curvature profiles, one would like to study them separately.
 To our knowledge, this is the first recognition that selecting on spine curvature may be critical in obtaining unbiased filament demographics. \end{itemize}